 - Glaucoma is a condition when there is fluid build-up in the eyes

-- Cataract that is clouding of the lens of eyes
+- Cataracts that is clouding of the lens of the eyes

 - Diabetes retinopathy where the retina present at the back of the eye is damaged

-Over time diabetes can result in loss or blur vision.
-Thus, getting regular eye check-ups done from an expert ophthalmologist is mandatory.
+Over time diabetes can result in loss or blurred vision.
+Thus, getting regular eye check-ups done by an expert ophthalmologist is mandatory.
 Early detection can prevent serious damage.
 As per surveys, it is seen that early detection can prevent blindness by 90% in people with diabetes.

 Diabetes can cause damage to nerves and blood circulation is then prohibited thus this can lead to foot problems like foot ulcers.
 If the ulcers are not detected and treated on time can get infectious and lead to gangrene or even may have to amputate the feet.
 There are few tips related to that can solve the problem: